Here’s a little about God’s work in my life & why I write:

 I’ve also been gifted one of the most sensitive of souls.
 Underneath all my list making and polite demeanor is a vibrant spirit that aches and rejoices from minute to minute.
 And all those feelings… they’re loud.
 When my moods go up, down, back, and forth, it’s hard to remember that Jesus is unchanging.
 It’s easier to believe that He doesn’t know what’s best for me.
 So I’ll admit, I’ve distrusted His purposes and rejected His guidance.

-I write as I learn to set my face toward heaven.
+I write as I learn to guide my face toward heaven.
+When my mind is weighed down and my heart stormy, I’m learning to gaze up toward Him just like that first July day.
 Truly, I haven’t found a more worthy pursuit or writing topic.